angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 only one pilot taking a stand.
-It's often tough to work out whether people are in the peaks of overloading with anti-Graveyard hate or troughs of skimping out on it but with :card[Endurance] in abundance alongside a large number of potential Force effects and :card[Bojuka Bogs] it likely is tricky to find the wins without going full throttle with something like Oops All Spells.
+It's often tough to work out whether people are in the peaks of overloading with anti-Graveyard hate or troughs of skimping out on it but with :card[Endurance] in abundance alongside a large number of potential Force effects and :card[Bojuka Bog] it likely is tricky to find the wins without going full throttle with something like Oops All Spells.
 Tempo, Prison and Blue Control were all equally represented in the top macro archetype slots with 6 pilots each followed by Midrange at 5 pilots, Aggro at 4 and both